TammireddiKavya/ApexPlanet-Task-2-Intermediate-HTML-CSS-and-JavaScript/README.md

 DURATION : 6 WEEKS

 ##Task 2 of my Web Development Internship at Apex Planet Software Pvt.
 Ltd. — Built a Contact Form using HTML & CSS, added JavaScript Form Validation, and created a Dynamic To-Do List using DOM manipulation.
-🛠️ Technologies Used
+🛠️ Technologies Used :
-.HTML5
-.CSS
-.JavaScript
+HTML5,CSS,JavaScript